Religion, Beliefs and Superstitions in Germany

 A Quick Snapshot of Major Communities

 Germany doesn’t have a single, perfect “master number” for every religion at every moment.
 Still, some figures are published very clearly—especially for large, organized communities.
+The table below uses recent official or research-based figures where they are available.

 CommunityMost Recent Clear FigureWhat It Represents

-Roman Catholic Church19,769,237 members (about 23.7% of the population), as of 31.12.2024Official church membership statistics
+Roman Catholic Church19,769,237 members, about 23.7% of the population, as of 31.12.2024Official church membership statistics published by the German Bishops’ Conference

-Protestant Church in Germany (EKD)~18 million members (about 21.5%), as of 31.12.2024Official EKD membership statistics
+Protestant Church in Germany (EKD)17,979,849 members, commonly rounded to about 18 million, as of 31.12.2024Official EKD membership statistics across the 20 regional Protestant churches

-Small Data Note (Worth 10 Seconds)
+Small Data Note Worth 10 Seconds

 Selected Figures, Visualized